ForValues

 Optional

-You don't have to memorise these optimisations to use ForValues
+You don't have to memorise these optimisations to use ForValues, but it

 can be helpful if you have a performance problem.